thecodejuicer/OrderFactory/README.md

 5. Run `python src/kafka_setup.py`.
 That will create all the Kafka, ksqlDB and Connect objects.
 6. Run `python src/the_producer.py`.
 This will begin simulating customer orders.
 There is an issue where it doesn't always respond to CTRL+C to end the process.
 You may have to close the terminal instead when you want to close it.
-7. In a separate terminal, from the "src/interface" folder run `streamlit run streamlit_app.py`
+7. In a separate terminal, from the "src" folder run `streamlit run streamlit_app.py`

 Everything should be running at this point.